TinyTapeout/tinytapeout_www/content/guides/local-hardening/_index.md

 ### 3. Set up environment variables

-We will set up `PDK_ROOT` to point to the directory that will contain the PDK. `PDK` and `OPENLANE` specify, respecively, the version of the PDK and of OpenLane 2 we will use:
+Set up `PDK_ROOT` to the path of the directory that will contain the PDK. `PDK` and `OPENLANE` specify, respecively, the version of the PDK and the version of OpenLane 2 you will use:

 ```sh
 export PDK_ROOT=~/ttsetup/pdk